YIO-Remote/integrations-library/README.md

+# Repo is deprecated
+This repo is deprecated as efforts are put into Remote Two and its new software.
+Find more information about it here: www.yio-remote.com The software made for Remote Two, once released, will be available for the DIY YIO Remote.

+There won't be any updates to this repo, but it will stay here on GitHub to be forked and used.

+---

 # YIO Integration Library Repository

 For details about the YIO Remote projectes and the integration library, please visit our documentation repository which can be found under